florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 - Membrane-area normalization strongly influenced the interpretation of clearance performance.
 Configurations with larger membrane areas showed lower area-normalized clearance despite higher total solute transport.

-- The transport behavior remained predominantly diffusion-driven over most investigated parameter ranges.
-The inlet indoxyl sulfate concentration had the strongest influence on clearance, followed by the dialysate flow rate, whereas blood flow rate and moderate changes in Vmax produced comparatively limited effects.
+- Transport remained predominantly diffusion-limited over most of the investigated parameter range.
+Clearance showed only weak sensitivity to Vmax up to approximately 10^7–10^8 μmol/(L·min), while the inlet indoxyl sulfate concentration had by far the strongest effect on clearance, followed by the dialysate flow rate.
+In contrast, changes in blood flow rate and moderate variations in Vmax produced only minor clearance changes.

+-  At very high transporter capacities (Vmax ≥ 10^8 μmol/(L·min)), the system transitioned from a diffusion-limited regime to a blood-supply-limited regime.
+Transporters depleted toxin near the blood–membrane interface faster than it could be replenished from the bulk blood compartment, reducing the local concentration gradient driving uptake.

-- Active Michaelis--Menten transport contributed only minimally at Vmax = 10^6 μmol/(L·min), but became increasingly important once Vmax ≥ 10^8 μmol/(L·min).
+- Active Michaelis–Menten transport contributed negligibly at Vmax = 10^6 μmol/(L·min), where transport was governed almost entirely by passive diffusion.
+Significant contributions from active transport only became apparent once Vmax exceeded approximately 10^8 μmol/(L·min), consistent with the transition from a diffusion-limited regime toward a blood-supply-limited regime.

-- Relative to the corresponding single-fiber configuration, the inside-out multifiber geometry showed an approximately linear increase in total clearance with increasing fiber number.
-In contrast, the outside-in multifiber geometry exhibited substantially weaker clearance scaling relative to its single-fiber counterpart, owing to reduced blood-to-membrane concentration gradients that developed in the multifiber configuration.
+- Compared with the corresponding single-fiber configuration, the inside-out multifiber geometry exhibited an approximately proportional increase in total clearance with increasing fiber number, indicating that the individual fibers operated largely independently.
+In contrast, the outside-in multifiber geometry showed substantially weaker scaling because toxin extraction from a shared blood compartment reduced the blood-to-membrane concentration gradients and therefore the driving force for transport.

 ---